slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 + kunalb11@x -- Easiest way to build a tribe is to convince a group of people that their current misfortune is not due to their choices but instead due to presence and actions of another group.
++ @naval -- The game theory of autonomous drones is similar to the game theory of nuclear weapons - with MAD, doomsday devices, and first /second strike, but scaled down to individuals.
+We are entering the age of “if you can see it, you can kill it.”
+Anonymity is the best defense.
 > *"America is forged by immigrants and descendants of immigrants.
 Self-selecting for the American Dream.
 Choosing freedom over safety, opportunity over handouts, prosperity over equality"  -- naval@x*
 > *"A culture is a co-operating system for humans."  -- naval@x*
 > *"Angry people vote, the apathetic stay home.
 Trump has to make you angry at the state of affairs.
 Kamala has to make you angry at Trump."  -- naval@x*